MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/about-hyper-v-scheduler-type-selection.md

 By scheduling guest VPs on underlying SMT pairs, the core scheduler offers a strong security boundary for workload isolation, and can also be used to reduce performance variability for latency sensitive workloads.

-Note that when the VP for a virtual machine without SMT enabled is scheduled, that VP will consume the entire core when it runs, and the core's sibling SMT thread will be left idle.
+Note that when the VP is scheduled for a virtual machine without SMT enabled, that VP will consume the entire core when it runs, and the core's sibling SMT thread will be left idle.
 This is necessary to provide the correct workload isolation, but impacts overall system performance, especially as the system LPs become over-subscribed - that is, when total VP:LP ratio exceeds 1:1.
 Therefore, running guest VMs configured without multiple threads per core is a sub-optimal configuration.

 ### Benefits of the using the core scheduler